DLesmes/AWS/intro/notes_compute_storage_and_data_bases.md

 * **Automatic Encryption:** Your data is encrypted by default, keeping it safe and secure. 🔐

 EFS is a powerful and flexible solution for sharing files across your EC2 instances, offering high availability, durability, and built-in security features.

+## [AWS Storage Gateway](https://aws.amazon.com/es/storagegateway/file/): Your Bridge to the Cloud 🌉☁️

+AWS Storage Gateway extends the reach of your on-premises infrastructure, giving you access to virtually unlimited cloud storage.
+It's like having a magic portal that connects your local systems to the vastness of AWS. ✨

+**Three Gateways, Three Ways to Connect 🚪**

+Storage Gateway comprises three distinct gateways, each designed for a specific use case:

+**1. File Gateway: Your S3 File System 📁**

+File Gateway provides SMB and NFS interfaces to Amazon S3, making it seamlessly integrate with both Windows and Linux environments.
+It's like having a network drive that's actually backed by S3!

+* **Seamless File Access:** Your operating system sees a regular file system, while File Gateway transparently handles the storage of files in S3.
+* **AWS Integration:** Once your files are in S3, you can leverage other AWS services for processing, analysis, and more.

+**2. Tape Gateway: Farewell to Physical Tapes 👋📼**

+Imagine migrating your physical tape backups to a virtual tape library in the cloud.
+That's precisely what Tape Gateway does!

+* **Virtual Tape Library:**  Tape Gateway integrates with leading backup software, creating a virtual tape library in AWS.
+* **Cost Savings:** Store your virtual tapes in S3 and leverage cost-effective storage classes like S3 Glacier and Glacier Deep Archive for long-term retention.
+Say goodbye to expensive physical tape management!

+**3. Volume Gateway: Block Storage in the Cloud 🧱**

+Volume Gateway provides cloud-backed block storage using the iSCSI protocol, making it ideal for applications needing block-level access to data.

+* **Cached Mode:** Primary data resides in S3, while frequently accessed data is cached locally for faster access.
+* **Stored Mode:** All data is stored locally, with asynchronous backups to S3 for added protection.

+**Conclusion: A Gateway for Every Need ✅**

+Whether you need to seamlessly integrate your file system with S3, modernize your tape backups, or leverage cloud-backed block storage, AWS Storage Gateway has a solution for you.
+Choose the right gateway for your needs and enjoy a smooth transition to the cloud! 🚀